hlissner/evil-multiedit/README.md

 # evil-multiedit

-This plugin was an answer for the lack of proper multiple cursor support in Emacs+evil.
-It mainly allows you to select and edit matches interactively, integrating `iedit-mode` into evil-mode with an attempt at sensible defaults.
+This plugin was an answer to the lack of proper multiple cursor support in Emacs+evil.
+It allows you to select and edit matches interactively, integrating `iedit-mode` into evil-mode with an attempt at sensible defaults.

-Since, `evil-mc` has matured, and now that I use both I've found they can coexist, filling different niches, complimenting evil's built-in column/line-wise editing operations.
+Since then, [evil-mc] has matured, and now that I use both I've found they can coexist, filling different niches, complimenting evil's built-in column/line-wise editing operations.